lbrunau/jquery.lazytable/README.md

 * `onInit`: Callback that is invoked when initialization is finished.
 * `onRedraw`: Callback that in invoked when rows are added or removed from the table.

-## TODO
-* Automatically add wrapper div to provide scrolling.
-Give height as an initialization parameter.
-* Allow underlying data set to be extended on demand.
-* Provide a more abstract model of the underlying data, to allow data being fetched from WebWorkers, JavaScript databases, etc.
-* Add width-breakpoints for responsive design.

 ## Development
 Use `npm install` to download necessary packages.